 He was originally slated to produce the classic Gone With the Wind (1939) but was replaced when Selznick voiced dissatisfaction with Cukor's slow pace of work.
 Nevertheless he completed several successful films later in his career, including The Philadelphia Story (1940), Gaslight (1944), and A Star Is Born (1954).

-- 1940-12-26 "The Philadelphia Story" film directed by George Cukor, based on the Broadway play of the same name and starring Cary Grant and Katharine Hepburn, is released (Academy Awards Best Actor 1941)
+- 1940-12-26 "The Philadelphia Story" film directed by George Cukor, based on the Broadway play of the same name, starring Cary Grant, Katharine Hepburn and James Stewart, is released (Academy Awards Best Actor 1941)

 - 1964-10-21 Film version of "My Fair Lady" directed by George Cukor and starring Rex Harrison and Audrey Hepburn premieres in New York (Academy Awards Best Picture 1965)